juh2600/juh.gay/src/index.md

 I'm exceedingly lazy, with the caveat that I'm willing to do more of fun work in order to avoid doing less of boring work (the [well-explored](https://xkcd.com/1205/) [engineer's conundrum](https://xkcd.com/1319/)).
 Maybe I'll write about things I'm pretending to work on someday.
 They're all right here in my notes; maybe I can [export the whole canvas to the web nightly](https://github.com/juh2600/juh.gay/issues/3) or something.
 That might be cool!

-## but juh, you said you used to do things? surely you must use linux? who is this guy? {#experience}
+## but juh, you said you used to do things? surely you must use linux? who is this lady? {#experience}

 well, ok, yeah, so...